 \subsection{Light-front gauge}

 The light-front gauge is defined by $A^{a+}=0$.
-With this condition, the classical equations of motion lead to $A^{a-}$ being fixed by a constraint,
+With this condition, the classical equations of motion lead to $A^{a-}$ being fixed by a constraint

-and thus not being quantized, there remaining the two physical degrees of freedom $A^{a\perp}$.
+and thus not being quantised, there remaining the two physical degrees of freedom $A^{a\perp}$.

-The free term $\partial$ in the covariant derivative $D$ of Eq.~(\ref{Aminus}) is independent of the coupling constant $g$; looking at its purely Yang-Mills part (without the quark color current $j$) it is customary to define $\tilde A^-$ as
+The free term $\partial$ in the covariant derivative $D$ of Eq.~(\ref{Aminus}) is independent of the coupling constant $g$; looking at its purely Yang-Mills part (without the quark colour current $j$) it is customary to define $\tilde A^-$ as

 and include its second piece, $- {2 \over \partial^{+2}} i g[\partial^+ , A^\perp]$ in the interaction part of the Hamiltonian.
 In this document, this convention is taken, but the tildes are removed to simplify the notation.